 7. Relationships come first.

-It’s easy to get caught up in checklists and schedules and meeting the requirements of your state — and all of those things are important to some degree — but don’t forget that the relationships within your home really are the most important thing.
-Focus on building those relationships, even when it’s hard (and it will be hard sometimes, I promise!) so that your relationships blossom rather than struggle.
+It’s easy to get caught up in checklists and schedules and meeting your state’s requirements — and all of those things are important to some degree — but don’t forget that the relationships within your home are the most important thing.
+Focus on building those relationships, even when it’s hard (and it will be hard.
+Sometimes, I promise!), so that your relationships blossom rather than struggle.

 8. Don’t worry if it’s not easy.